 Elizabeth Rosen grew up near Boston, MA and comes from a family of financial planners.
 She attended Carnegie Mellon University in Pittsburgh, PA where she studied professional writing.
-After graduation, Elizabeth moved to the West Coast and spent several years as the Senior Writer/Editor and Content Manager for Banks.com, Inc. She currently works for Remark Media as the Managing Editor for financial websites.
+After graduation, Elizabeth moved to the West Coast and spent several years as the Senior Writer/Editor and Content Manager for Banks.com, Inc. She currently works for Remark Media as the Director of Finance Sites.

 September 5, 2014

 Are you trying to determine whether or not all of your income is taxable?
 While the IRS considers most types of income to be fully taxable, there are certain instances where your income may not be subject to tax.

 July 28, 2014

 The purpose of Tax Form W-4 is simple ― it is used by your employer to withhold the proper amount of federal income tax from your paycheck.
 The IRS recommends that employees submit a new W-4 tax form each year, or any time their personal or...